isoamyl50/qmk_firmware/keyboards/handwired/macropad_v2_rp2040/readme.md

 * **Bootmagic reset**: Hold down the rotary encoder button and plug in the keyboard (or short GPx pin with ground) while plugging the board in.
 * **Double tap reset**: Press the RESET button (or short the RUN pin with ground) twice, quickly (less than 200 miliseconds between each press).
 * **The BOOTSEL button**: Hold down the BOOTSEL button on the microcontroller board (or short the corresponding pin with ground) while plugging the board in.

+---
+> *Note: this firmware does not use the 4 LED indicators.
+Please add it yourself.*